Local development of trading strategies

 )

-Step 2: Run the Strategy Using the Command
+Step 2: Run the strategy

 python strategy.py

-Executing and submitting your strategy:
+Submitting your strategy:

 1. When you finish with developing your strategy, you need to upload your code in the Jupyter Notebook environment on the Quantiacs webpage.
 There are 2 options: